42 Fun Facts About Washington State (the 42nd State)

 21. Most American beer starts in the Yakima Valley.
 Around 70 percent of all hops grown in the United States come from Washington, almost all of it from the Yakima Valley.
 If you have had an IPA, you have tasted Washington.

 22. It is the second largest wine state in the country.
 Only California makes more.
-Washington is home to more than a thousand wineries, with Walla Walla and the Columbia Valley leading the way.
+Washington is home to nearly a thousand wineries, with Walla Walla and the Columbia Valley leading the way.

 23. The state vegetable was chosen by students.
 The Walla Walla sweet onion became Washington’s official state vegetable in 2007 after years of lobbying by middle school classes who wanted the state to pick one.